balabanmetin/apples/README.md

 2. Dendropy: Version >= 4.0.0

 ------------------------------------
-Installation
+Installation on Linux, Mac OSX, or Windows
 ------------------------------------

-Install Dendropy using the following command:
+Install Dendropy using the following command in the command-line:

 `pip3 install --user dendropy`